-Mouthguards for Adults in Elkin, NC
+Mouthguards for Adults

 Today, most adults understand the importance of leading a healthy, active lifestyle.
 Regular exercise has been shown to lower blood pressure, maintain healthy cholesterol levels, and even improve mental health.

 It is estimated that some 150 million U.S. adults get involved in some form of physical recreation (including sports) each year.

 Each year, some of those same people wind up requiring treatment for dental injuries related to sports and activity.

 Which adults are prone to traumatic dental injury?

 Men may be slightly more likely to suffer from traumatic dental injury.
 Both sexes experience a drop in likelihood following the teen years.
 It may seem that contact sports like football and hockey are the most likely suspects, but this is not the case.
 Adult males are far more likely to be injured while playing basketball!

 The American Dental Association (ADA) has identified more than two dozen sports as potential sources of dental injury.
 These sports include baseball, martial arts, bicycling, handball, skiing, and equestrian sports.
 To prevent injuries, ManiDental Family Practice offers mouthguards for adults in Elkin, NC.